asyncapi/community/AMBASSADOR_ORGANIZATION.md

 ### Requirements to become an AsyncAPI Ambassador:

-To be an official AsyncAPI ambassador, there is no more important requirement than having the desire to work and spread the AsyncAPI tools.
+To be an official AsyncAPI ambassador, there is no more important requirement than having the desire to work and spread the message about AsyncAPI specification and tools.

 - Be in tune with AsyncAPI's mission and values.
 - Always respect the code of conduct.